Man sentenced for attack that ends career of para show jumper Susi Rogers-Hartley

 A paralympic show jumper has had to retire from competitions after she was assaulted outside her home.

-Susi Rogers-Hartley, 52, was attacked outside her home at Magdalen, near King’s Lynn, on August 17.
+Susi Rogers-Hartley, 52, was attacked outside her home at Wiggenhall St Mary, near King’s Lynn, on August 17.

 Norwich Crown Court today heard she was dragged from her wheelchair during a neighbourly dispute.